How Log-Barrier Helps Exploration in Policy Optimization: Introduction

 \textbf{Contributions}.
 We adopt the MAB framework as a test bed to analyze the dynamics of policy optimization with log-barrier regularization.
-In particular: \begin{itemize}[topsep=-4pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item We introduce Log-Barrier Stochastic Gradient Bandit (\texttt{LB-SGB}), a PG algorithm designed to guarantee a minimum amount of exploration; \item We analyze the convergence guarantees of \texttt{LB-SGB}, establishing $\widetilde{\mathcal{O}}(\epsilon^{-1})$ sample complexity, comparable to state-of-the-art algorithms under the same assumptions; \item We show that \texttt{LB-SGB} eliminates the need for an implicit assumption regarding the sampling probability of the optimal arm during the learning process, just converging at a slower rate, $\mathcal{O}(\epsilon^{-7})$; \item We show a connection between log-barrier regularization and Natural Policy Gradient~\citep[\texttt{NPG}, ][]{kakade2001natural, mei2022role}, shedding light on the role of Fisher information in exploration. \item We empirically show that log-barrier regularization improves convergence to the optimal policy as the number of arms $K$ increases compared to (entropy regularized) \texttt{SGB}, and \texttt{NPG}. \end{itemize}
+In particular: \begin{itemize}[topsep=-4pt,itemsep=0pt,parsep=0pt,partopsep=0pt] \item We show a connection between \npg and log-barrier regularization, contributing to the understanding of the role of the Fisher information in exploration; \item We introduce Log-Barrier Stochastic Gradient Bandit (\lbsgb), a PG algorithm designed to encourage persistent exploration by keeping action probabilities in the simplex interior \item We analyze the convergence guarantees of \lbsgb, establishing $\widetilde{\mathcal{O}}(\epsilon^{-1})$ sample complexity, comparable to state-of-the-art algorithms under the same assumptions; \item We show that \lbsgb eliminates the need for an implicit assumption regarding the sampling probability of the optimal arm during the learning process, at the cost of converging at a slower rate, $\mathcal{O}(\epsilon^{-5})$; \item We empirically show that log-barrier regularization improves the performance as the number of arms $K$ increases compared to (entropy-regularized) \sgb and \npg. \end{itemize} At the algorithmic level, \lbsgb modifies the \sgb objective by adding a log-barrier term on the policy, and updating the gradient with a deterministic penalty for small actions.
+The rest of the paper explains why this simple modification has a Fisher-geometric interpretation and yields stronger exploration guarantees.
+Complete proofs of all theoretical statements are provided in Appendix~\ref{apx:proofs}.